apexfarm/ApexTestKit/README.md

 #### 2.2 Entity Decoration Keywords

-Here is an example to demo the use of all the entity decoration keywords.
+Here is an example to demo the use of all entity decoration keywords.

 ```java
 List<A> aList = [SELECT Id FROM A Limit 1];